Chas McCormick Player Props: Astros vs. Mariners

 Chas McCormick At The Plate

-- McCormick is hitting .259 with 10 doubles, a triple, eight home runs and 16 walks.
+- McCormick is batting .254 with 10 doubles, a triple, eight home runs and 16 walks.

-- Looking at the 49 games he has played this season, he's hit a long ball in eight of them (16.3%), and in 4.2% of his trips to the plate.
+- Looking at the 50 games he has played this year, he's hit a long ball in eight of them (16.0%), and in 4.1% of his trips to the dish.

-- McCormick has driven in a run in 15 games this year (30.6%), including nine games with more than one RBI (18.4%).
-He has also driven home three or more of his team's runs in two contests.
+- In 30.0% of his games this season, McCormick has driven in at least one run.
+In nine of those games (18.0%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.